mootools/mootools-core/Docs/Element/Element.md

 ### Notes:

 - See [Element:match](/Selectors/Selectors#Element:match)
-- This method is overwritten by a more powerful version when [Selectors.js][] is included.
+- This method is overwritten by a more powerful version when [Selectors][] is included.